Nahum 1 – Coming Judgment on Nineveh

 a.
 Though they are safe: The enemies of Zion looked mighty; they were safe and many.
 Yet they will be devastated by the judgment that the LORD promised.

 b.
 Though I have afflicted you, I will afflict you no more: God’s people looked weak and afflicted; yet God promised that they would be strengthened and restored.
 The power of their oppressors would be broken (I will break off his yoke from you).

 i.
 Could not the believer today, who is trapped or oppressed by sin, ask God to break the yoke of sin?
 It must be done with a complete willingness to walk in the freedom God gives, but only God can break off the power of the things that bind us.

 3. (14) The end of the wicked in Assyria.

 a.
-Your name shall be perpetuated no longer: The city of Nineveh was once instantly recognized as one of the great “power cities” of the world.
-God promises to bring this wicked city so low that they lose their legacy and name among the nations.
+Your name shall be perpetuated no longer: The city of Nineveh was once instantly recognized as one of the great power cities of the world.
+God promised to bring this wicked city so low that they would lose their legacy and name among the nations.

 b.
-I will dig your grave, for you are vile: In this vivid – almost extreme – imagery, God warns Nineveh of its coming judgment and destruction.
+I will dig your grave, for you are vile: In this vivid – almost extreme – imagery, God warned Nineveh of its coming judgment and destruction.